ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Introduction

 \section{Introduction}

 Documents rarely exist in isolation.
 In many practical scenarios, understanding one document requires reasoning over its relationships with others.
 Fact-checkers might trace a claim to the specific sentences across multiple articles that support or contradict it \citep{thorne-etal-2018-fever, wadden-etal-2020-fact, chen-etal-2024-metasumperceiver}.
 Authors and meta-reviewers reading peer reviews need to connect reviewer comments to the paper to decide on the course of action \citep{kuznetsov-etal-2022-revise, darcy-etal-2024-aries}.
 News analysts might use paraphrased or ideologically reframed sentences across different outlets to gain insights into reporting bias and source alignment \citep{giorgi-etal-2023-open}.
 Yet finding such fine-grained relations can be cognitively demanding, motivating the need for machine assistance.
+While tasks like cross-document coreference resolution offer some support, cross-document relations are much more diverse, necessitating the development of general-purpose approaches to cross-document analysis.

 Following \citet{kuznetsov-etal-2022-revise}, we call fine-grained relations between documents \textit{links}, and the general task of identifying them \textit{linking}.
 While automatic linking holds great potential, the progress has been limited due to the manual effort required to annotate and evaluate links, and the diversity of link types across domains.
 Thus, labeled corpora of links are scarce, preventing the development and evaluation of automated linking approaches at scale.